Advertiser Disclosure

 Although I already have nearly 400,000 American AAdvantage miles, I wanted to accumulate even more.
 I figured I could apply and score the welcome bonus offers on Barclays American Airlines cards while they’re still available.

-As such, I applied for 2 Barclays-issued cards: the AAdvantage® Aviator® Red World Elite Mastercard® and the AAdvantage® Aviator® World Elite Business Mastercard®.
+As such, I applied for 2 Barclays-issued cards: the AAdvantage® Aviator® Red World Elite Mastercard® and the AAdvantage® Aviator® World Elite Business Mastercard® (both are now closed to new applicants).
 Upon meeting the spending requirements and receiving those bonuses, I now have a total balance of more than 500,000 American Airlines Advantage miles.

 Here’s a look at how I plan on redeeming half a million miles for travel in 2025.